vercel/next.js/docs/basic-features/image-optimization.md

 The following describes the caching algorithm for the default [loader](#loader).
 For all other loaders, please refer to your cloud provider's documentation.

-Images are optimized dynamically upon request and stored in the `<distDir>/cache/images` directory.
+Images are optimized dynamically upon request and stored in the cache folder defined in the `NEXT_IMAGE_CACHE_PATH` environment variable.
+This folder can be outside of your project, as long as the location is writable.
+If the folder does not exist, the Image Optimizer will try to create it.
+If the `NEXT_IMAGE_CACHE_PATH` envrironment variable is not defined, then the path defaults to `<distDir>/cache/images`.

 The optimized image file will be served for subsequent requests until the expiration is reached.
 When a request is made that matches a cached but expired file, the cached file is deleted before generating a new optimized image and caching the new file.

 The expiration (or rather Max Age) is defined by the upstream server's `Cache-Control` header.